 - Appliances – If your tenant’s TV gets “fried” in a thunderstorm, that may not be your problem, but if you own the appliances, they could also be in danger from surges that may occur when power is restored.
 Replacing appliances is always a significant expense under the best of circumstances, so making sure they are unplugged during a power outage may save you from replacing them prematurely.

-- Sump Pumps – If your sump doesn’t have a back-up battery, where’s all that water in the basement gonna go?
+- Sump Pumps – If your sump doesn’t have a backup battery, where’s all that water in the basement gonna go?
 With strong storms may come a lot of rain.
 And with downed trees and other plant debris, city drains may get blocked and then you have additional drainage issues.
 Remember, Flood is a separate coverage from your property coverage, so though you may not live on a flood plain, you still may need Flood coverage for a heavy rain event.
 Did I mention Sewer Back-Up is also a standard exclusion from most policies too?
-Be sure your sump keeps hummin’!
+Be sure your sump keeps humming!

 - Mold Issues – Add heat to a damp basement and you can quickly be in mold heaven…well, it’s heaven for the mold anyways.
 Another reason to get to your property timely is that mold can begin to grow in as little as 24 to 48 hours.
-Mold is typically excluded in insurance policies so it is in your best interest to get things dried out as soon as possible.
+Mold is typically excluded from insurance policies so it is in your best interest to get things dried out as soon as possible.
 And please don’t use bleach.
 It can only exacerbate the problem, say the experts from Green Works.

 - Vacancy Issues – Even if an event isn’t catastrophic in nature, but lasts several days, residents may retreat to city shelters and homes may be left vulnerable to vandals.
-After all, ALL the power in the neighborhood is out, so who is going to see them?
+After all, all the power in the neighborhood is out, so who is going to see them?
 And, seeing a flashlight bobbing around inside a dark house isn’t really suspicious at this point because everyone is using flashlights.
 Not to mention, some tenants (maybe not your best ones) may decide this is the perfect time to relocate to somewhere more comfortable.

 - Trees – Trees can be one of the most valuable or destructive items to your “curb appeal.”
-Be sure you stay on top of maintenance before storm season arrives.
-It may not only cause tens of thousands of dollars of structural damage, but a tenant could also be seriously hurt or die when a large tree falls on the house.
+Be sure you stay on top of maintenance before the storm season arrives.
+It may not only cause tens of thousands of dollars of structural damage but a tenant could also be seriously hurt or die when a large tree falls on the house.